 Cornerstone is an ideal provider for Christians looking for a mixture of face to face and video therapy who are comfortable with more traditional, conservative views on life and the world.
 You can read more about it in our detailed Cornerstone Counseling review.

-Many users find that virtual therapy works better for them as they find it easier to attend appointments and crucially, they find it affordable – indeed, one of the main reasons typical theory flounders is when patients begin to worry about the spiraling costs.
+Many users find that virtual therapy works better for them as they find it easier to attend appointments and crucially, it is much more affordable – indeed, one of the main reasons typical theory flounders is when patients begin to worry about the spiraling costs.
 While some patients do admit that it is ‘not the same’ as face to face therapy, others feel more able to express themselves over video or even text chat.

 The sites we feature on this page all offer extremely varied methods of providing mental health support.
-We tried to include a diverse range of options so our readers can find the exact faith based solution they are looking for.
-Aside for helping with common mental health conditions, Christian therapy is useful if you are in need of marriage counseling or couples therapy as well.
+I tried to include a diverse range of options so our readers can find the exact faith based solution they are looking for.
+Aside from helping with common mental health conditions, Christian therapy is useful if you are in need of marriage counseling or couples therapy as well.